-In June of 2018, a new method of using Office

-documents to attack users was released into the wild.
+In June 2018, a new method of using Office documents to attack users was released into the wild.
 The attack was able to exploit a vulnerability in the software and use PowerShell to download and install additional malware.
 This gives the attackers extraordinary capabilities, including launching fileless malware attacks directly into memory to evade detection by security vendors.

 PowerShell was also used in a sophisticated attack against a Saudi Arabian government entity in 2017, along with VBScript and Office macro scripts.
-Tools administrators use to make your systems work, bad guys use to do their advantage.
+Further sign that the tools administrators use to make your system work, bad guys use to do the opposite.

-Finally, the Emotet Banking Trojan malware and Dridex malware campaigns are great examples of the potential abuse afforded to an attacker wielding PowerShell and employing macros in Office to compromise a victim.
+Finally, the Emotet Banking Trojan malware and Dridex malware campaigns are great examples of the potential avenues for abuse afforded an attacker wielding PowerShell and employing macros in Office to compromise a victim.